Revised by Karoline M. Lewis (8/24)

 S. The End of Jesus’ Public Ministry (John 12:27-50)

-Jesus tells the crowd on Palm Sunday of his being “lifted up,” which looks ahead to his crucifixion, yet the crowd cannot comprehend this, so Jesus departs and hides from them.
+Jesus tells the crowd on Palm Sunday of his being “lifted up,” which looks ahead to his crucifixion, resurrection, and ascension, yet the crowd cannot comprehend this, so Jesus departs and prepares to celebrate the PassoverPassover commemorates the deliverance of the Hebrew people from Egypt as described in the book of Exodus.
+It is celebrated with worship and a meal on the fourteenth day of the month called Nisan, which is the first month of the Jewish year.
+The time… privately.

 C. Jesus’ Departure and Return (John 14:1-14)

-At the Last Supper the disciples are troubled by Jesus’ announcement of his return to the Father, and he reassures them by telling them that he will prepare a place for them in the many rooms in his Father’s house.
+The disciples are troubled by Jesus’ announcement of his return to the Father, and he reassures them by telling them that he will prepare an abiding place for them to be with him and the Father forever.

 D. The Coming of the Spirit (John 14:15-31)